abinit/abinit/doc/tutorial/wannier90.md

 It is supposed that you already know how to use ABINIT in the norm conserving pseudopotential case.

-This lesson should take about 1 hour and it is important to note that the examples in this tutorial are not converged, they are just examples to show how to use the code.
+This tutorial should take about 1 hour and it is important to note that the examples in this tutorial are not converged, they are just examples to show how to use the code.

 ## 1 Summary of Wannier90 in ABINIT